aws-lite/aws-lite.org/app/docs/index.md

 `@aws-lite/client` provides a basic client interface for quickly interacting with any AWS service.
 However, most folks will probably want to extend the client with service plugins, which provide ergonomic representations of AWS service API methods.

-Because `aws-lite` and its plugins are authored from the ground up for performance and simplicity, it performs 2-5x faster than AWS SDK, helping ensure that customer hot paths always receive sub-second responses:
+Because `aws-lite` and its plugins are authored from the ground up for performance and simplicity, `aws-lite` is 2-5x faster than AWS SDK, helping ensure that customer hot paths always receive sub-second responses:

 <picture>
   <source media="(prefers-color-scheme: dark)" alt="Benchmark statistics - Time to respond, not including coldstart" srcset="/_public/execution-time-dark.png">